-A highly structured program operated with a military theme supports boys and young men to succeed who have experienced challenges or who have merely not responded to the traditional school system.
+A highly structured program operated with a military model supports boys and young men to succeed who have experienced challenges or who have merely not responded to the traditional school system.
 Providing an environment that involves accountability and responsibility, boys are encouraged to gain control of themselves and their future.
 Here’s a look at what a cadet’s life is like at the Academy.

 Upon admission to Robert Land Academy, all boys are considered recruits.
 Introductory training includes learning the systems and lifestyles of the Academy.
 Promotion to cadet status follows successful completion of specific performance objectives.
 The rank system encourages the development of positive leadership skills, and the opportunity to earn more privileges through personal achievement.
 The military format allows for the public acknowledgement of positive behaviours and leadership qualities that may be overlooked in academic and sports performance.
 This provides another venue to build self-confidence and self-esteem.

 Boys live in barracks-style dorms that have adult supervision on a 24-7 basis.
 The daily schedule is structured to assist cadets with time management and self-discipline.
 A typical day begins at 0630 hours and includes a staff inspection of living quarters, lockers and personal belongings.
 Breakfast is followed by a devotional, flag-raising and drill.
 Classes, sports and activities take place weekdays.
 Weekends highlight outdoor adventure training, sports, academic tutorials, a credit physical educational course, study halls and non-denominational chapel services on Sundays.